SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     - **Effort:** intermediate

+??? abstract "Suspicious VBS Execution Parameter"

+    Detects suspicious VBS file execution with a specific parameter by cscript.
+It was observed in the Operation CloudHopper.

+    - **Effort:** elementary

 ??? abstract "Suspicious Windows Installer Execution"

     Detects suspicious execution of the Windows Installer service (msiexec.exe) which could be used to install a malicious MSI package hosted on a remote server.

+    - **Effort:** intermediate

+??? abstract "Suspicious Windows Script Execution"

+    Detects wscript.exe or cscript.exe executing a script in user directories (C:\ProgramData or C:\Users) with a .txt extension, which is very suspicious.
+It could strongly correspond to a malware dropper, as seen during SquirrelWaffle maldoc campaign.

+    - **Effort:** intermediate

+??? abstract "Suspicious certutil command"

+    Detects suspicious certutil command which can be used by threat actors to download and/or decode payload.

+    - **Effort:** intermediate

+??? abstract "Suspicious desktop.ini Action"

+    Detects unusual processes accessing desktop.ini, which can be leveraged to alter how Explorer displays a folder's content (i.e. renaming files) without changing them on disk.

+    - **Effort:** advanced

+??? abstract "Svchost Wrong Parent"

+    Detects if the svchost.exe process was executed by a non-legitimate parent process.
+Svchost (Service Host Process) is a generic host process name for services that run from dynamic-link libraries (DLLs).

+    - **Effort:** advanced

+??? abstract "Sysprep On AppData Folder"

+    Detects suspicious Sysprep process start with AppData folder as target (as used by Trojan Syndicasec in Thrip report by Symantec).
+Sysprep is a Windows tool used to change Windows images from a generalized state to a specialized state, and then back to a generalized state.
+It can be used to remove all system-specific information and reset the computer.

+    - **Effort:** intermediate

+??? abstract "System Info Discovery"

+    System info discovery, attempt to detects basic command use to fingerprint a host

+    - **Effort:** master

+??? abstract "Taskhost Wrong Parent"

+    Detects if the Taskhost process was executed by a non-legitimate parent process.
+Taskhost is the process of the Windows Task Manager which lists the processes that are currently running on the computer system.

+    - **Effort:** intermediate

+??? abstract "Taskhost or Taskhostw Suspicious Child Found"

+    Task Host manages pop-up windows when users try to close them in a Windows environment.
+Taskhost.exe triggers the host process for the task.
+Task Host is a Windows process designed to alert users when dialog boxes close.
+It is usually launched when restarting and shutting down a PC, and checks if all programs have been properly closed.
+This process should not create a child process or it is very rare.

+    - **Effort:** advanced

+??? abstract "Taskhostw Wrong Parent"

+    Detects if the Taskhostw process was executed by a non-legitimate parent process.
+Taskhostw is a software component of Windows service start manager, it starts DLL-based Windows services when the computer boots up.

+    - **Effort:** intermediate

+??? abstract "Trickbot Malware Activity"

+    Detects Trickbot malware process tree pattern in which rundll32.exe is parent of wermgr.exe

+    - **Effort:** intermediate

+??? abstract "Userinit Wrong Parent"

+    Userinit.exe is a key process in the Windows operating system.
+On boot-up it manages the different start up sequences needed, such as establishing network connection and starting up the Windows shell.
+This rule analyse if the parent of this process is a legitimate one or not.

     - **Effort:** intermediate